olliethomas/thesis/content/content.md

 This is achieved in [](09_appendix/publications/dfritdd.md), with a simple assumption of additive decomposition.
 This is then extended in [](09_appendix/publications/nosinn.md) to allow for an arbitrarily complex reconstruction.

+In both of these works we increase the _transparency_ of what the model determines to be related to a sensitive attribute by visualising the embedding within the visual domain.

 ## Chapter 2
 Given that some techniques have been presented that identify the parts of the data that are both sensitive and used to make a decision, can we identify at deployment time, which individuals are most likely to have decisions influenced by a sensitive attribute.